 Now that the action is ready to begin, give baby easy words and phrases such as “go potty,” and later get more specific-for example, “go pee-pee” or “poo- poo.”
 Avoid words that imply shame: “stinky,” or “Did you dirty your diapers?”
 Use terms that you are comfortable with and baby can say and understand.
 “Urination” and “defecation” are beyond toddlers.

-Remember, a sense of humor is top on your list of tools for successful toilet- training.
+Remember, a sense of humor is at the top of your list of tools for successful toddler toilet training.
 Little boys like to:

 - “Write” in the snow or dirt

 - Play criss-cross pee with dad or an older brother